starknet-io/starknet.js/www/docs/API/contract.md

 ### Read-Only Methods(constant)

-A constant method (denoted view in Cairo) is read-only and evaluates a small amount of EVM code against the current blockchain state.
+A constant method (denoted view in Cairo) is read-only and evaluates a small amount of Cairo code against the current blockchain state.
 It is therefore free and does not require any fee, but cannot make changes to the blockchain state...

 contract.**METHOD_NAME**(...args [ , overrides ]) => _Promise < Result >_